-Weekly Contact Hours 14
+Weekly Contact Hours 15

-Course Description Eighth of an eight course sequence that prepares the student to provide patient-centered care by serving as a collaborative interprofessional teammember who is an authority on pharmacotherapy.
-This course focuses on providing patient-centered care to complex patients who have chronic care needs or serious disorders impacting multiple body systems.
+Course Description Seventh of an eight course sequence that prepares the student to provide patient-centered care by serving as a collaborative interprofessional teammember who is an authority on pharmacotherapy.
+This course focuses on providing patient-centered care to patients who have disorders involving the brain and behavior.
+Prerequisites Successful Completion of Block 14 in Year 3 of the Pharm.D.
+Curriculum

-Prerequisites Successful completion of Block 16 in the Doctor of Pharmacy Curriculum Co-requisites Co-Requisite: PHA 5166L Professional Practice Skills Lab VI Rationale and Placement in Curriculum This is the last of an 8-course sequence and culminates with learning how to manage patients with complex disorders/problems.
-It is the last required course before students begin their 4th year of Advanced Pharmacy Practice Experiences.
+Co-requisites Successful Completion of Block 14 in Year 3 of the Pharm.D.
+Currice Co-requisites PHA 5165L - Professional Practice Skills Lab V

+Rationale and Placement in Curriculum This course is the 7th of an 8 course sequence.
+Therefore, it is offered in year 3.
+The Pt Care course sequence prepares students for their Advanced Pharmacy Practice Experiences in year 4.